guangxush/LearnEng/Dictation/README.md

 194. As you(probably) know, it was his nose that gave him away(betray) with every fib(while lie).

 195. Do you want a man who smells like he can bake you a gourmet cake in the dream kitchen he built for you with his own hands?
 Of course you do!

+196. Shiny as glass, these pigs are meant to be broken.
+Just leave some for bad after Christmas dinner.
+Now dad always got the first piece and that was traditionally the butt!
+The rest of the pieces --- passed around.
+The pleasing pig feast for good luck!